w3c/wai-curricula/content/designer/visual-design.md

 Refer to responsive design techniques.
 Explain that other elements also contribute to an accessible user experience.
 Encourage consideration of how content sequence, focus indicators, and target size can be designed to adapt to different screen sizes and screen configurations.

-Demonstrate approaches to balance the use of too many design elements to avoid potential overload and distraction for some users.
+Demonstrate approaches to detect the overuse of design elements to avoid potential overload and distraction for some users.

 #### Learning Outcomes for Topic